 Right to inform grounds or reasons for the arrest

 An arrested person has the right to inform the grounds or reasons for his arrest.

 Sections 50 and 50 A of the Cr.P.C provides that it is a legal duty of the police officer to state the grounds and reasons for arresting such person being arrested without delay.

 Even Article 22 (1) of the Constitution provides protection to the arrested person and states that no person arrested shall be detained without knowing the basis and reason for such arrest.

 Timely notice of arrest grounds is mandatory to avoid any mistake or misunderstanding (if any) on the basis of the arrest.

 Right to be informed about the right to bail

-Under Section 50 (2) of CR.P.C, every police officer who arrests anyone other than the person accused of a non-bailable offense is required to inform the arrested person that he is entitled to release on bail and that he Can arrange for surety.
+right of an arrested person: Under Section 50 (2) of CR.P.C, every police officer who arrests anyone other than the person accused of a non-bailable offence is required to inform the arrested person that he is entitled to release on bail and that he Can arrange for surety.